13 Best Lavender Fields in Texas (2026 Guide) — Farms, Festivals & U-Pick

 Best Lavender Fields in North and West Texas

-If you are traveling the north or west part of Texas, the weather is a bit cooler here so the type of lavender to thrive in the area will be a bit different than in the south.
+If you are traveling north or west of Texas, the weather is a bit cooler here, so the type of lavender that thrives in the area will be a bit different from that in the south.
 The biggest difference will be in the size.
 Lavender grown in cooler climates is smaller and more compact.
-However, the plant will last longer and you will still get rows of lavender to stroll through and enjoy!
+However, the plant will last longer, and you will still get rows of lavender to stroll through and enjoy!

 Lavender Ridge Farms

-What used to be a strawberry and melon farm with plenty of fruit trees has since turned into one of North Texas’ most famous Lavender farms, Lavender Ridge Farms has been in operation since 2006 and has created a beautiful place for anyone to enjoy.
+What used to be a strawberry and melon farm with plenty of fruit trees has since turned into one of North Texas’s most famous Lavender farms.
+Lavender Ridge Farms has been in operation since 2006 and has created a beautiful place for anyone to enjoy.
 It is located just about ten minutes outside of Gainesville.

-Once you have your bushel you can visit their rescued animal farm.
-Full of birds and furry creatures that the owners have adopted and taken care of.
+Once you have your bushel, you can visit their rescued animal farm.
+Full of birds and other furry creatures that the owners have adopted and cared for.
 This is definitely my favorite thing on this Lavender Farm.

 My favorite is the Lavender Honey Chicken Salad and their famous Lavender Lemon Gooey Butter Cake.